macbuse/WRITING/training.md

 The market model is in theory applicable wherever there are (sufficiently many) transactions between individuals and providers of goods and services.
-It is, in theory, capable of finding the optimal value of a given transaction over time and provided that there is no inherent bias in the transactions.
+Over time it is, in theory, capable of finding the optimal value of a typical transaction and provided that there is no inherent bias in the transactions.